-(all options: CREF, deferred taxes, etc., under the present plan shall be retained) which shall include the following:
+The Institute shall continue the present program with TIAA (all options: CREF, deferred taxes, etc., under the present plan shall be retained) which shall include the following:

-(a) Effective July 1, 1982, all participants in this retirement plan shall retire on the 30th day of June following the attainment of age 70 called the "Normal Retirement Age".
-Normal Retirement Age may be extended on a year to year basis upon request in writing made through the designated representative of the Administration to the Board of Trustees, and upon Board approval may be extended on a year to year basis for a total of five years.
+(a) Effective July 1, 1982, all participants in this 'retirement plan shall retire on the 30th day of June following the attainment of age 70 called the "Normal Retirement Age".
+Normal Retirement Age may be extended on a year to year basis upon request in writing made through the designated representative of the Administration to the Board of Trustees, and upon Board approval may be extended on a year to years.